vincent7q/Plantastic/README.md

 # Plantastic
-i want like to build a new project to let all people to plant flowers or vegetable at home with more advanced technology combine with Lego concept. can you suggest a project name for this ?
+Target: To encourage people(especially kids) who living in developed cities to plant flowers or small plants at home with playful, funs, technology and sharings.